nleanba/typst-theoretic/lib.typ

   /// ```, scale-preview: 100%)
   /// -> auto | none | integer | content
   number: auto,
   /// Title of the Theorem.
-Usually shown after the number.
+Usually shown in parentheses after the number.
+  ///
+  /// _This can also be passed as apositional argument._
   /// -> none | content
   title: none,
   /// Title of the Theorem to be used in outlines.